RepoForks/Easegram/README.md

 and more...

 # Download
-You can download the program (prebuilt executables and source snapshots) [via the releases tab](https://github.com/ghost1372/Easegram/releases).
-~~You can download the program (prebuilt executables and source snapshots) [via the releases tab](https://github.com/ghost1372/Easegram/releases)
+~~You can download the program (prebuilt executables and source snapshots) [via the releases tab](https://github.com/ghost1372/Easegram/releases).

 ## Thanks